Mozart Week

 The Mozart Week (Mozartwoche) is a classical music festival centred on Wolfgang Amadeus Mozart, held every year in his native Salzburg.
 It was created in 1956 on the 200th anniversary of his birth, and coincides with his birthday 27 January, lasting in fact slightly over a week.

 Although the festival has Mozart's music in focus and perspective, it also features works by his contemporaries, composers of the prior eras who inspired him, and those of later eras he influenced in return, and, since the 2000s, new works commissioned to contemporary composers.
 It typically includes orchestral and chamber music concerts and recitals as well as regular opera performances, featuring international orchestras and artists.
 Since the turn of the 2010s, it has also experimented with other genres of the performing arts.

 It is organised by the International Mozarteum Foundation (ISM).
-The Mexican tenor Rolando Villazón has been its artistic director since 2019, with a contract running until 2028.
+The Mexican tenor Rolando Villazón has been its artistic director since 2019, with a contract running until 2031.

 History

 The Mozarteum originally organised a Salzburg Mozart Festival (Salzburger Mozartfest) on an occasional basis.
 The first was in 1877, marked by the first appearance of the Vienna Philharmonic in Salzburg and in fact out of Vienna.
 Others followed in 1879, 1887 (the 100th anniversary of the premiere of Don Giovanni), 1891 (the 100th anniversary of the composer's death), 1901, 1904, 1906 (the 150th anniversary of his birth), and 1910; one was planned for 1914 but cancelled due to the outbreak of the Great War.
-Suggestions of an annual event, inspired by the Bayreuth Festival, did not come to fruiting, chiefly for lack of funds as well as due to the inadequate local artistic resources.
+Suggestions of an annual event, inspired by the Bayreuth Festival, did not come to fruition, chiefly for lack of funds as well as due to the inadequate local artistic resources.
 The Salzburg Festival was eventually created in 1920, but organised every summer independently of the ISM and, although putting an emphasis on Mozart at a time when the newly-standalone German-Austria was seeking to define its identity, open to a broader repertoire.

 The Mozart Week was created in 1956 as part of the celebration of the 200th anniversary of Mozart's birth on 27 January 1756, as approved by the Federal Ministry of Education in 1953.
 (Note: The festival is unrelated to the Mozart Week of the German Reich (Mozart-Woche des Deutschen Reiches), organised by Nazi authorities in 1941 on the 150th anniversary of Mozart's death, and which took place in Vienna.
 It was the climax of a year of celebrations across Germany and annexed Austria, some of which in Salzburg, in order to celebrate Mozart as a German composer.)
 Its original focus was to rediscover and revive little-known works from Mozart's prolific production, especially the earliest of his 22 operas, with academic and critical concerns over interpretative practice, echoing the start of the historically informed performance movement as well as the launch of the Neue Mozart-Ausgabe in 1956.